 Our problem was that we didn’t know a good opportunity when it was offered.
 She trusted her father and reaped the benefits.

 Our God is the God of the open door.
-When people trust God and walk through open doors, the power of God is set in motion and things beyond our ability start to happen.
+When people trust God and walk through open doors, the power of God is set in motion and things beyond our ability to make happen.

 Behold, I stand at the door, and knock: if any man hears my voice, and opens the door, I will come in to him, and will sup with him, and he with me.
 Rev. 3:20 KJV